jyoung15/dashboard-api-go/client/docs/GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner.md

 `func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) HasProfile() bool`

 HasProfile returns a boolean if a field has been set.

+### GetModule

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) GetModule() GetDeviceSwitchPorts200ResponseInnerModule`

+GetModule returns the Module field if non-nil, zero value otherwise.

+### GetModuleOk

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) GetModuleOk() (*GetDeviceSwitchPorts200ResponseInnerModule, bool)`

+GetModuleOk returns a tuple with the Module field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetModule

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) SetModule(v GetDeviceSwitchPorts200ResponseInnerModule)`

+SetModule sets Module field to given value.

+### HasModule

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) HasModule() bool`

+HasModule returns a boolean if a field has been set.

+### GetMirror

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) GetMirror() GetDeviceSwitchPorts200ResponseInnerMirror`

+GetMirror returns the Mirror field if non-nil, zero value otherwise.

+### GetMirrorOk

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) GetMirrorOk() (*GetDeviceSwitchPorts200ResponseInnerMirror, bool)`

+GetMirrorOk returns a tuple with the Mirror field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMirror

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) SetMirror(v GetDeviceSwitchPorts200ResponseInnerMirror)`

+SetMirror sets Mirror field to given value.

+### HasMirror

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) HasMirror() bool`

+HasMirror returns a boolean if a field has been set.

+### GetDot3az

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) GetDot3az() GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInnerDot3az`

+GetDot3az returns the Dot3az field if non-nil, zero value otherwise.

+### GetDot3azOk

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) GetDot3azOk() (*GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInnerDot3az, bool)`

+GetDot3azOk returns a tuple with the Dot3az field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDot3az

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) SetDot3az(v GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInnerDot3az)`

+SetDot3az sets Dot3az field to given value.

+### HasDot3az

+`func (o *GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner) HasDot3az() bool`

+HasDot3az returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)